yashaka/talks/widgets-workshop/README.md

     }
 ```

 It's very long, which may not be very good, but actually it reflects the main business flow of the grible.
-It's pretty good to have at least 1 such long End to End scenario implemented for "covering integration aspects of testing".
+It's pretty good to have at least 1 (and most probably not more) such long End to End scenario implemented for "covering integration aspects of testing".

 The Allure Report for this scenario will look like this: